fristys/mithriljs-boilerplate/README.md

 ##### File structure conventions:

 The development files are located in the `_dev` folder, each module is stored in its own folder, located inside the `_dev/modules` folder.
-If you want consistent Gulp outputs, make sure to follow the following file structure inside each module's folder:
+If you want consistent Gulp outputs (and you do), make sure to follow the following file structure inside each module's folder:

-* `ModuleName.js` _(you instantiate the module here)_
+* `ModuleNameModule.js` _(you instantiate the module here, also notice the xxModule.js, Module is an important keyword)_
+* `ModuleNameModel.js`
 * `ModuleNameController.js`
 * `ModuleNameView.js`